 Yes, some GPS jammers can indeed interfere with other signals such as Lojack or cell phones.
 Many signal jammers are designed to block a variety of frequencies, including those used by Lojack systems.
 This can be useful for certain applications, but again, the legality must be considered.
 Are you trying to block a specific signal?
 Make sure to check local regulations first!

-- How Do GPS Jammers Work: A Step-By-Step Guide
+- How Do GPS Jammers Work – 3 Simple Steps!

 - What Is A GPS Jammer?